 2013 January - Argentina and Iran agree to set up a joint commission to investigate the 1994 bombing of a Jewish community centre in Buenos Aires, despite Argentine courts having blamed Iran for the attack in which 85 people died.

 2013 February - Argentina becomes the first country to be censured by the International Monetary Fund for not providing accurate data on inflation and economic growth, under a procedure that can end in expulsion.

 2013 March - Falkland Islanders vote overwhelmingly in favour of remaining a British overseas territory.
-Argentina describes the referendum as pointless.

 Cardinal Jorge Mario Bergoglio of Buenos Aires is chosen as Pope.
-He is the first Latin American to lead the Roman Catholic Church and takes the name of Francis.
+He is the first Latin American to lead the Roman Catholic Church, and takes the name of Francis.

 2013 November - President Fernandez appoints leftwingers to run the cabinet, economy, agriculture and central bank in a move to strengthen state intervention in the economy.
 Government reaches deal with Spanish energy company Repsol to pay compensation for the YPF firm nationalised in 2012.